- What Is Carprofen?

 Carprofen Effects On The Liver

 This section focuses primarily on side effects that can result in your dog's liver.
 Typically, not many dogs experience these kinds of issues, only about .02%.
+In fact, carprofen is more likely to exacerbates pre-existing liver issues and create new ones.

 However, it is important to know that a fourth of those issues are seen in Labrador Retrievers.
 So if your dog is of that breed, you'll want to really consider whether or not this is the right choice.